MulahTeni/Data-Link-Layer-in-Cpp/README.md

-# Data Link Layer Simulation: CRC and Checksum Implementation
+# Data Link Layer Simulation

 This project demonstrates basic implementations of error detection techniques in the **Data Link Layer**, namely **CRC (Cyclic Redundancy Check)** and **Checksum**.
 It aims to simulate how data integrity can be verified in data communication systems using simple C++ logic.